-HRT Music Streamer II review
+HRT Music Streamer II full review

 Until recently, USB audio adaptors relied on a default transmission protocol called adaptive-mode USB audio.
 In short, the essential clock timing signals used in digital-to-analogue conversion are derived from the computer.
 Like the S/PDIF interface used in hi-fi equipment, a clock recovery system recreates the timing pulses required to reassemble the binary stream correctly.